Brass Tacks: On Organizational Trauma

 In this groundbreaking book, therapist Resmaa Menakem examines the damage caused by racism in America from the perspective of trauma and body-centered psychology.

-Check out the website of Dr. Gail Christopher, a leader on health, wellness, and racial healing.
+Check out the website of Dr. Gail C. Christopher, a leader on health, wellness, and racial healing.
 Her comprehensive site may help you discover those requisite elements for personal growth and well-being.

 Move to End Violence